 - Annual Improvements to IFRS Standards 2018-2020.
-The annual IFRS improvement programme notes 4 changed standards: - IFRS 1 (First-time adoption) amendment relates to foreign operations of acquired subsidiaries transitioning to IFRS - IAS 37 (Onerous contracts) clarifies the intention of the standard - IFRS 16 (Leases) amendment removes a misleading example that is not referenced in the Code material - IAS 41 (Agriculture) one of a small number of IFRSs that are only expected to apply to local authorities in limited circumstances.
+The annual IFRS improvement programme notes 4 changed standards: - IFRS 1 (First-time adoption) amendment relates to foreign operations of acquired subsidiaries transitioning to IFRS - IAS 37 (Onerous contracts) clarifies the intention of the standard - IAS 41 (Agriculture) one of a small number of IFRSs that are only expected to apply to local authorities in limited circumstances.

-None of the matters covered in the annual improvements are dealt with in detail in the 2023/24 Code.
+None of the matters covered in the annual improvements are dealt with in detail in the 2024/25 Code.
 These are minor amendments and are not likely to have a significant effect on the Council's financial statements.